 Whether the concept is new to you, or you are a dream expert - lucid dreaming is becoming increasingly popular.
-Comprehensive sleep studies estimate 55% of adults have had lucid dreams at least once, and over 20% have lucid dreams every month.
+Comprehensive sleep studies and dream research estimate 55% of adults have had lucid dreams at least once, and over 20% have lucid dreams every month.

 Picture this: you are having a vivid dream that feels real, you know it’s a dream, and you are controlling everything that happens.
 This ability to have conscious awareness when you’re dreaming is exactly what lucid dreaming is.

 Most often, when people experience these types of dreams, they can control the story.
 Want to fly or walk on water?
-A lucid dream will let you do that.
+Lucid dreaming could let you do that.

 Want to feel confident about a huge job interview or overcome nightmarish fears?
-Lucid dreaming might help.
+Lucid dreams may help.